PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 17:31:02
+Last updated: 2024-04-07 17:31:35
-Random Quote: Be careful who you put your faith in.
-The only people who can betray us, are the ones we trust. - Maria Miller
+Random Quote: Knights?
+Dondarrion's a knight, but the rest of you are the sorriest lot of outlaws and broken men I've ever seen.  -  Sandor Clegane